The School Day

 There are three breaks throughout the day.

-Please make sure to inform the office or your child’s teacher in case you will be late or if the child will be absent.
+Please make sure to inform the office or your child’s teacher in case you are late or if the child is absent.

 Food

-There should be no need for children to bring any of their own food and drinks with them.
-However, if they should choose to do so, please ensure that they don’t bring sweets, crisps, biscuits, sugary drinks etc.
+There should be no need for children to bring any of their own food and drinks.
+However, should they choose to do so, please ensure that they don’t bring sweets, crisps, biscuits, sugary drinks and so on.

 Playing

 At River House we believe in enabling children to have a balanced day at school that involves academic work, creative expression and time to play.
-Children have ample time during the breaks to engage in unstructured play and socialize with friends of all ages.
-For this purpose break times overlap for all classes.
+Children have ample time during the breaks to engage in unstructured play and socialise with friends of all ages.
+As such, break times are the same for the whole school.

 Pastoral